-Crossed the square to the Concert Chamber for an excellent masterclass with Frank Havrøy and Nordic Voices and just had time to squeeze in another thoughtful presentation: Jeremy Haneman’s ‘Singing Our Lives – A Haven for Migrants and Refugees’.
+Crossed the square and just had time to squeeze in another thoughtful presentation: Jeremy Haneman’s ‘Singing Our Lives – A Haven for Migrants and Refugees’.
 Missed the multinational forum on ‘Decolonising Choral Performance’, grrr, but will look it up on the app.
 Then quickly back to the room before Town Hall evening concerts featuring the fabulous Batavia Madrigal Singers from Jakarta, the equally brilliant Zürich Singing Academy and to cap it all off Voz en Punto from Mexico – electrifying!
 Sleep needed.
 Tomorrow looks just as good.

 Quite a day!
 Maybe that was from your blog next July…

 Earlybird registrations are now open (and IFCM members get special discounts), so why wait any longer?